Scalability and robustness of spectral embedding: landmark diffusion is all you need

 Another approach is taking the label into account to improve the stability of the kNN scheme \cite{ROHBAN20121363}, but this approach is out of the scope of this work.
-In short, while the kNN is also an acceleration tool (the second category of acceleration) \cite{czaja2017overview}, it is only useful when the neighboring information can be accurately estimated.
-When the edge information is known, in \cite{Steinerburger2016}, the author proposes to design a self-consistency Markov chain before the spectral embedding by modifying the non-lazy random walk via diffusion.
-In general, to the best of our knowledge, the robustness of the GL-based algorithms was first studied in \cite{ElKaroui:2010a} under the random matrix framework.
-The result was later extended to handle a large noise setup \cite{el2016graph}, where the authors suggest to take a complete non-lazy random walk to stabilize the spectral embedding methods.
+When the edge information is given, in \cite{Steinerburger2016}, the author proposes to design a self-consistency Markov chain before the spectral embedding by modifying the non-lazy random walk via diffusion.

+Besides the above efforts to alleviate the impact of noise, to the best of our knowledge, the robustness of the GL-based algorithms was first studied in \cite{ElKaroui:2010a} under the random matrix framework.
+The result was later extended to handle a large noise setup \cite{el2016graph}, where the authors suggest taking a complete non-lazy random walk to stabilize the spectral embedding methods.
 Obviously this approach is not scalable.
-In that paper, it is also shown that the number of nearest neighbors should be chosen large enough to stabilize the kNN scheme.
+In that paper, it is also shown that if we want to stabilize the kNN approach, a large number of nearest neighbors should be chosen.